 - Sandals: For the beach and everyday comfort.

 Packing light is essential.
 Hauling massive suitcases around and bags through jungles, beaches, and wherever else your adventures takes you is extremely inconvenient.
 Packing light also means packing small.
 The more space you save, the more stuff you can cram in your bags.
 Try rolling your clothes up and shoving your socks inside your shoes.
-Don’t bring your entire wardrobe, it is super easy to find laundry services for cheap prices in South East Asia, and in case you forget something, it’s not a big deal, there are stores too, don’t worry.
+Don’t bring your entire wardrobe, it is super easy to find laundry services for cheap prices in South East Asia, and in case you forget something, it’s not a big deal, there are stores too, don’t worry!

 Become an eco-friendly traveller

 - Bring a drawstring / tote bag to carry things, instead of plastic bags

 - Recycle!
 It may be hard to find so keep your eye out for opportunities, or hold onto the items until you can

 - Try a reusable straw if you love drinking with them and save plastic

 - Take shorter showers to help conserve water